 The eBay page didn't show any photos of the rear of the ‘amplifier’ speaker, so I was unsure if it had any controls like volume/tone or power on/off.
 Well, it doesn't.
 There are only three cables: one to a USB plug for power, one to a 3.5mm for audio, and one to the other speaker.
 I don't mind the lack of a power switch or a tone control.
 The single tone control on typical PC speakers is utterly useless anyway: when turned to the left one has too little trebles and to the right, too little bass.
 I always end up setting it in the middle which has the same effect as no tone control at all.
 But the lack of a volume control is a bit annoying, it's not always possible or easy to change the volume on the audio source.

 Note 2012/03/08: while taking these speakers apart, I discovered a web address inside the plastic cover that points to the roots of these speakers.
 They are made by a company called Enkor.
-On their webpage they are shown with a slight rounding at the front and some Engrish descriptions like “For latatop Design”.
+The model was ‘M6’ but lately seems to have vanished from their site.
+On their former webpage they were shown with a slight rounding at the front and some Engrish descriptions like “For latatop Design.”

 The packaging also touts a frequency range of 20Hz up to 20kHz.
 I have built speakers myself, and believe me: coming even near to 20Hz is not an easy task and becomes harder as the dimensions of the speaker become smaller.
 That is something that can be understood through a basic knowledge of acoustics, and was formalised by Thiele and Small in the 60's and 70's.
 The fact that it is impossible to get loud bass sounds out of tiny speakers is also formulated in ‘Hoffman's Iron Law’.
 For speakers of this size, reaching 20Hz at any perceivable amplitude is as good as impossible.
 My guess is that their lower 3dB point is at about 120Hz.